Manage Backup and Restore

 To inspect currently defined tasks, do either of the following:

-Left-click on the Tasks button that appears on the expanded row for a repository, on the Repositories view of the Backup screen.
+Left-click on the Task History button that appears on the expanded row for a repository, on the Repositories view of the Backup screen.

-Left-click on the Tasks button that appears at the upper-right of the Backup screen, which has been accessed by means of the Inspect Backups button that appears on the expanded row for a repository, on the Backup screen.
+Left-click on the Task History tab that appears at the upper-right of the Backup screen, which has been accessed by means of the Inspect Backups button that appears on the expanded row for a repository, on the Backup screen.

 The Tasks screen appears as follows:

-The main task list, in the lower panel has an Offset figure displayed at its head: this indicates the position in the list of the first displayed task; and changes when the prev batch and next batch controls, at the right-hand side, are left-clicked on.
+The Refresh Tasks button causes the main list of tasks, in the lower panel, to be refreshed.
+The list has an Offset figure displayed at its head: this indicates the position in the list of the first displayed task; and changes when the prev batch and next batch controls, at the right-hand side, are left-clicked on.
 The task list is presented as a table, which shows, for each task that has been executed, the Task name, Task type (such as Backup or Merge), status (such as done or running), the Elapsed time for the task, the number of Items and size of data that was Transferred by the task, and the Start and End times for the task.

 To inspect a particular task in detail, left-click on the row for the task.
 For example: